-On a more technical side, these results have been derived by appropriately computing anomalous triangle diagrams regularized using Weinberg's method \cite{Weinberg:1996kr,Bilal:2008qx} which allow to parametrize the initial ambiguity inherent to the momentum rooting in the amplitude integrals.
-This rigorous treatment allows to obtain a generalised Ward identities in which one can tune which current is anomalous, or not, which is physically mandatory and not guaranteed in a more naive computation.
-The Ref.~\cite{Bonnefoy:2020gyh} reaches similar conclusions from a more anomaly matching EFT-oriented point of view which bring interesting insights to axion couplings to chiral gauge fields.
+On a more technical side, these results have been derived by appropriately computing anomalous triangle diagrams regularised using Weinberg's method \cite{Weinberg:1996kr,Bilal:2008qx} which allow to parametrise the initial ambiguity inherent to the momentum rooting in the amplitude integrals.
+This rigorous treatment allows to obtain generalised Ward identities, in which one can tune which current is anomalous, or not, which is physically mandatory and not guaranteed in a more naive computation.
+The Ref.~\cite{Bonnefoy:2020gyh} reaches similar conclusions from a more anomaly matching EFT-oriented point of view, which brings interesting insights to axion couplings to chiral gauge fields.

-In the present paper, our goal is not only to add up on the understanding and construction of low energy axion EFTs, but also more generally on the possible interplays or entanglements between spontaneous and anomalous symmetry breaking that can arise when chiral fermions are integrated out.
-Further, our goal is to perform this analysis exclusively in a functional context, by building the low-energy EFT following a step by step integration of the chiral fermion fields, without recourse to triangle Feynman diagrams or Ward identities, and take advantage of the elegant and convenient techniques developed recently to integrate out heavy fermionic fields \cite{Henning:2014wua,Drozd:2015rsp,Fuentes-Martin:2016uol,Zhang:2016pja,Ellis:2016enq,Henning:2016lyp,Ellis:2017jns,Kramer:2019fwz, Ellis:2020ivx,Angelescu:2020yzf,Cohen:2020fcu}.
+In this work, our goal is not only to add up on the understanding and construction of low energy axion EFTs, but also more generally on the possible interplays or entanglements between spontaneous and anomalous symmetry breaking that can arise when chiral fermions are integrated out.
+Further, our goal is to perform this analysis exclusively in a functional context, by building the low-energy EFT following a step-by-step integration of the chiral fermion fields, without recourse to triangle Feynman diagrams or Ward identities, and take advantage of the elegant and convenient techniques developed recently to integrate out heavy fermionic fields \cite{Henning:2014wua,Drozd:2015rsp,Fuentes-Martin:2016uol,Zhang:2016pja,Ellis:2016enq,Henning:2016lyp,Ellis:2017jns,Kramer:2019fwz, Ellis:2020ivx,Angelescu:2020yzf,Cohen:2020fcu}.
 The only ingredients will thus be dimensionally-regulated functional traces, and the order-by-order invariance of the EFT operators under gauge transformations, when the appropriate would-be-Goldstone bosons are accounted for.
 Ultimately, the same non-decoupling of derivative interactions will be observed, in the sense that the EFT built from them will start with dimension-five operators.